-For the past two decades, Minister Anand has been a legal academic, employed most recently as a Professor of Law at the University of Toronto where she held the J.R.
+Minister Anand has worked as a scholar, lawyer, and researcher.
+She has been a legal academic, including as a Professor of Law at the University of Toronto where she held the J.R.
 Kimber Chair in Investor Protection and Corporate Governance.
 She served as Associate Dean and was a member of the Governing Board of Massey College and the Director of Policy and Research at the Capital Markets Research Institute, Rotman School of Management.
 She has also taught law at Yale Law School, Queen’s University, and Western University.

 Minister Anand holds a Bachelor of Arts (Honours) in Political Studies from Queen's University, a Bachelor of Arts (Honours) in Jurisprudence from the University of Oxford, a Bachelor of Laws from Dalhousie University, and a Master of Laws from the University of Toronto.
 She was called to the Bar of Ontario in 1994.